Long Term Events

-Organised by Hawks, the aim of the hearings was to force Johnson to lift restrictions on bombing North Vietnam.
-The military laid the blame for the failure of success in Vietnam on Johnson but McNamara told them that the only way to win the war would be to totally annihilate North Vietnam and everyone living there.
+The aim of the hearings was to force Johnson to lift restrictions on bombing North Vietnam.
+The military laid the blame for the failure of success in Vietnam on Johnson, but McNamara told them that the only way to win the war would be to totally annihilate North Vietnam and everyone living there.

 Thieu took over as head of the South Vietnamese government.

 In a poll of American people 46% felt that sending troops into Vietnam was a mistake.
 However, this meant that 54% were in favour of the war.
 These statistics show that the country was split between those in favour and those against.
 Many people wanted to be out of Vietnam yet did not want the country to be seen as losing the war nor did they want the losses of US servicemen to have been in vain.